 - The rates of CT scans based on physician behavior was 5318/11919 = 45%.
 The rates of CT using the un-validated decision instrument would have been 7004/12044 = 58%.
 The un-validated instrument appears to significantly increase CT rates.

 - We like to see patient oriented outcomes as the primary outcome.
 Although the study title describes the outcome being “children at risk for intra-abdominal injuries”, really the results are describing children with intra-abdominal injuries requiring intervention.

 Comment on Authors’ Conclusion Compared to SGEM Conclusion: Until the decision instrument is validated, there is limited value in comparing clinicians’ judgment to it.

 SGEM Bottom Line: Clinicians appear to do reasonably well at predicting which children with blunt torso trauma require investigations for intra-abdominal injuries requiring intervention.
 Nothing can be said at this time about the derived clinical decision instrument.

 Case Resolution: Trauma labs and routine xrays were performed including chest and c-spine – all of which were normal.
 The c-spine collar was removed and the 10 year old was observed for a couple of hours, during which time she tolerated oral intake and was able to ambulate.
 She continued to be pain-free and is discharged home.

 Clinically Application: No change for now.

-There you have it the first episode of Season#4 of the SGEM.
-Don’t forget to give us feedback on Twitter, Facebook or the blog.
+Don’t forget to give us feedback on Twitter, Facebook or the SGEM blog.
 The best comments will be published in Academic Emergency Medicine.
 Make sure you also check out SketchyEBM for a number of great EBM videos.